phsycologicalFudge/AvarionX-VPN/README.md

 - Strict *No Activity Logs* policy.
 Encrypted traffic content is never inspected or logged.
 - No ads, analytics, or tracking libraries are included in the application.

+## The Backend

+### Colourswift Core

-Authentication and account policy enforcement are handled by *ColourSwift Auth Cloud*, which runs on Cloudflare infrastructure.
+Authentication, account policy enforcement etc, are handled by ColourSwift Core, which runs on Cloudflare infrastructure.

-This service is responsible for authentication, device authorization, and policy enforcement for VPN connections.
+### CoreDNS

+DNS services are handled by a DNS worker on Cloudflare, controlled by Colourswift Core.

+## My Promise

 The system is designed to follow modern data minimization practices while maintaining the *No Activity Logs* policy.
-Certain networking components and backend infrastructure are maintained separately.